cucumber/docs/content/docs/community/get-in-touch.md

 weight: 70
 ---

-If you need help using Cucumber Open, you have several options.
 Wherever you interact with the Cucumber Open community, always remember to respect and uphold our [code of conduct](https://github.com/cucumber/cucumber/blob/master/CODE_OF_CONDUCT.md).

+# Github Discussions

+If you have questions about using Cucumber, or ideas for how we could improve it, head over to our [GitHub Discussions](https://github.com/orgs/cucumber/discussions) forum.

 # Slack

-To access our lively Slack community, you'll need to [register for an account](https://communityinviter.com/apps/cucumberbdd/docs-page).

-Once you've received your invite, head over to [#welcome](https://cucumberbdd.slack.com/messages/C5WD8SA21) to introduce yourself to the rest of the community, or [#help](https://cucumberbdd.slack.com/messages/C60TKS3SL/) if you need help using Cucumber.

-If you're interested in becoming an [open-source contributor](https://cucumber.io/docs/community/new-contributors/), come and hang out in the [#new-contributors ](https://cucumberbdd.slack.com/archives/C028E2TBDJQ) channel.
+If you're interested in becoming an [open-source contributor](https://cucumber.io/docs/community/new-contributors/), come and hang out in our Slack community.
+To join the Slack you'll need to [create an account](https://join.slack.com/t/cucumberbdd/shared_invite/zt-2iimdvbtv-KHAJWwWSKNuhchxFxCcF0Q).

-Or just wander around and make yourself at home!

 # Stack Overflow